How Google’s Perspectives Carousel Can Elevate Your Brand’s SEO Content Strategy

 We’ve also seen increasing cases of social media content appearing in Search beyond Perspectives.

-But whether you’re creating website or Perspectives-eligible content, if you’re putting yourself in the shoes of the audience and relying on real expertise or experience, you’ll produce content that’s more relevant and valuable to your audience and thus more apt to surface on Search.
+Whether you’re creating website or Perspectives-eligible content, if you’re putting yourself in the shoes of the audience and relying on real expertise or experience, you’ll produce content that’s relevant and valuable to your audience and more apt to surface in Search.

 Since Perspectives content strategies involve videos, social media, or forum content, normal SEO keyword research can inform the search intents we create for, but traditional rankings don’t necessarily apply.

-Perspectives results are no doubt ranked somehow, but until we learn more, the best approach is likely just making sure your content is interesting, high quality, and relevant to the query or topic.
+Perspectives results are no doubt ranked somehow, but until we learn more, the best approach is likely making sure your content is interesting, high quality, and relevant to the audience based on the topic.

 Website traffic isn’t necessarily the goal, either.